tianyuGuan/tianyuGuan.github.io/_pages/publications.md

 author_profile: true
 ---

+Guan, T., Cao, J., and Swartz, T. (2023) Parking the Bus.
+Journal of Quantitative Analysis in Sports.
+Accepted.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}